 Macfarlane studied at the Glasgow School of Art.
 His painting and printmaking is widely exhibited across the UK and Europe.
 He works extensively as a designer for opera and dance.
-Opera credits include Hansel and Gretel for Welsh National Opera and the Metropolitan Opera, New York, The Queen of Spades for WNO, War and Peace for Opéra-Bastille, La clemenza di Tito for Paris Opéra, Agrippina at La Monnaie, Brussels, Boris Godunov for Netherlands Opera, Euryanthe for Glyndebourne Festival, The Trojans for English National Opera, Don Giovanni at La Monnaie and San Francisco, Idomeneo for Vienna State Opera, Elektra for Lyric Opera of Chicago, The Rake’s Progress for Scottish Opera and Maria Stuarda for the Metropolitan Opera.
+Opera credits include Hansel and Gretel for Welsh National Opera and the Metropolitan Opera, New York, The Queen of Spades for WNO, War and Peace and La clemenza di Tito for Paris Opéra, Agrippina for La Monnaie, Brussels, Boris Godunov for Netherlands Opera, Euryanthe for Glyndebourne Festival, The Trojans for English National Opera, Don Giovanni for La Monnaie and in San Francisco, Idomeneo for Vienna State Opera, Elektra for Lyric Opera of Chicago, The Rake’s Progress for Scottish Opera and Maria Stuarda for the Metropolitan Opera.

 News and features